alkabal/PSNG_V3/README.md

 -TODO : if you change two value putpref save only the last value

+-TODO : add 2 cycle for probing probe_rect_boss.ngc probe_rect_pocket.ngc like probe_basic

+-TODO : updating stglue for suppress TS_POS

+-TODO : update compensation by creating a popup with 6 entry box (X_length Y_length X_start Y_start X_count Y_count)

+-TODO : found a way for prevent multiple click on the gui when something is already started self.work_in_progress do not work for now

+-TOTHINK : create a popup asking a tool number for tool length measurement if we can create a new tool in the tooltable ?

 ## Exemple positioning your tool setter in a Y protected area